The Polyglot Game

 He’s not a Polyglot, but…

-Dustin Luke is an American who was raised exclusively speaking English, but his first visit to Buenos Aires changed all that.
-He fell in love with Argentina and with Argentine Spanish, a very specific dialect that he has mastered to the point that Argentinians are incredulous when he tries to explain that he’s American.
+Dustin Luke grew up in the United States exclusively speaking English, but his first visit to Buenos Aires changed all that.
+He fell in love with Argentina and with Argentine Spanish, a very specific variety that he has mastered to the point that Argentinians are incredulous when he tries to explain that he’s American.
 He spreads the bilingual love far and wide, retaining a youtube viewership of Argentinians who love to laugh at Yanquis and themselves.
 He deserves to be mentioned here because his dedication to language learning is just as passionate as the polyglots, but his love for one particular community has made that passion laser-focused.

 Play the polyglot game at home!